ploigos/ploigos-step-runner/README.md

 pipeline definition, allowing the same pipeline definition to be reused for all applications, regardless of the application language and framework.

-Each PSR step has one or more *Step Implementers* that are executed are executed by PSR from a pipeline.
+Each PSR step has one or more *Step Implementers* that are executed by PSR from a pipeline.
 A step implementer does two things:

 1. Integrates with a given product or solution
 2. Produces output in a standard format that can be used or validated by other